neels22/OpenMP_Mini1_Project/README.md

 ---

-*Developed to demonstrate the performance characteristics of row vs. columnar data layouts in memory-intensive workloads, with emphasis on clean, maintainable, and well-tested C++ implementation.*
+*Developed to demonstrate the performance characteristics of row vs. columnar data layouts in memory-intensive workloads, with emphasis on clean, maintainable, and well-tested C++ implementation using modern software engineering practices.*